karunakarrao/DevOps/Docker/Docker-notes.md

+### What is a Container?
+A container will pack your application and its dependencies,libraries,OS together so that it can be deployed/run accross any platform without worrying the underlying OS.

 Docker: Overview :
 --------------------
 Docker is a Containerization platform.
 Containerization will encapsulate or package softwares and all its dependencies, so that it can run uniformly and consistently on any infrastructure.